136MasterNR/Battles-of-Batch/README.md

 Note
   Some stuff in here are not yet released.

-About [Not Released]
+About
 	Items, such as weapons and armour, are used in-game to boost stats, such as extra attack damage or critical strikes etc., they can also give special buffs or any debuffs.
 	Artifact items can be used to buff the player, debuff enemies or deal damage.
 	Items are upgradable, every item can be upgraded 15 times.
 Once an item is upgraded, its level will be increased by one.
 Every upgrade will increase the item's stats by 115%.
 To upgrade an item witha level of 15 or higher, you must own at least one material of Mythril.
 The materials required to upgrade an item increases as the level of the item is increased.

-Weapon Items [Releasing]
+Weapon Items [Released]
-	Dustblade (Lvl 1 Lame Blade) {Base Damage: 8}
+	Dustblade (Short Blade) {Base Damage: 8}
-	Cold Twill (Lvl 2 Short Bow) {Base Damage: 20}
-	Comrade Saluter (Lvl 15 Kusarigama) {Base Damage: 45} [Bonus Effects: 10% Chance to deal a total amount of 150% damage) Stylefi (Lvl 16 Long Bow) {Base Damage: 60} [Bonus Effects: Extra 5% Crit Rate] Flora Thrower (Lvl 20 Light Blue Toxicthrower) {Base Damage: 75} [Bonus Effects: 10% Chance to Poison a single enemy, lasts for a total of 2 rounds]
+	Cold Twill (Short Bow) {Base Damage: 20} [Bonus Effects: Slows down the enemy by 25 action points] Comrade Hammer (Kusarigama) {Base Damage: 45} [Bonus Effects: 50% Chance to deal a total amount of 350% damage) Stylefi (Long Bow) {Base Damage: 60} [Bonus Effects: Extra 10% Crit Rate] Flora Thrower (Magic Wand) {Base Damage: 75} [Bonus Effects: 10% Chance to Poison a single enemy, lasts for a total of 2 rounds]
-	Trident of Gawra (lvl 26 Blue Trident) {Base Damage: 80} [Bonus Effects: 30% Chance to stun the targeted enemy, skipping their next round]
+	Trident of Gawra (Trident) {Base Damage: 80} [Bonus Effects: 30% Chance to stun the targeted enemy, skipping their next round]
-	Infernal Blade (Lvl 30 Fire Blade) (Base Damage: 85) [Bonus Effects: 80% Chance to set on fire the targeted enemy, dealing 20% of your base damage on every round]
+	Infernal Blade (Greatsword) (Base Damage: 85) [Bonus Effects: 80% Chance to set on fire the targeted enemy, dealing 20% of your base damage on every round]
-	Ornate Cobalt (Lvl 40 Plasma Shooter) {Main Damage: 200} [Bonus Effects: Shares an extra amount of 15% of your base damage to all enemies]
-	Brainleader (Lvl 60 One-Shot Gun) {Base Damage: 5} [Bonus Effects: An extra amount of 495 damage is dealt to ALL enemies on every single round] [Debuff: -99% HP]
+	Ornate Cobalt (Shield) {Main Damage: 200} [Bonus Effects: Shares an extra amount of 20% of your base damage to all enemies] Brainleader (Magic Ball) {Base Damage: 250} [Bonus Effects: An extra amount of 9750 damage is dealt to ALL enemies on every single round.
+Debuff: Loe -99% HP every time you make an action.]

 Artifact Items [Releasing]
 	Healing Potion (Lvl 1 Healing Item) {Effects: Heals you by 15% when used, and again 5% when the next round finishes}